Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Generate an AI video' and enumerates eight specific models with their capabilities (text-only vs image-to-video), distinguishing this tool from siblings like generate_image.
-The purpose is specific and unambiguous.
+The description clearly states 'Generate an AI video' and lists specific models with their modes (text-to-video vs image-to-video).
+It distinguishes this from sibling tools like generate_image or generate_speech by focusing solely on video generation, making purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.